“Art is an expression of soul.” ~Anonymous,

 As I was creating my board, I decided I need a picture that represented my spirituality.
-One that would remind me of my journey, where I came from and the shear beauty of nature.
+One that would remind me of my journey, where I came from, and the sheer beauty of nature.

 I visited my board every morning, dreaming of the life I wanted to create while waiting for my coffee to brew.